Menu

 Respiratory illness

-Persistent respiratory diseases like bronchitis or pneumonia can be a sign of malignant tumors in your lungs.
+Persistent respiratory diseases such as bronchitis or pneumonia can be signs of lung cancer.

 Unexpected weight loss